briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

 ### Committee of the Whole

 The Committee of the Whole is a committee meeting of the entire council.
-Meetings are called on an as needed basis when an issue is before Council that requires the deliberation of the entire Council.
+Meetings are called on an as-needed basis when an issue is before Council that requires the deliberation of the entire Council.

 - Andrew Rockey